wp-plugins/reaction-buttons/readme.txt

 Tags: feedback, polls, button, comment
 Requires at least: 2.9.1
 Tested up to: 2.9.2
-Stable tag: 0.9.7
+Stable tag: 0.9.9

 Adds Buttons for very simple and fast feedback to your post.
 Inspired by Blogger.

 == Description ==

 This addon adds buttons below your posts (or somewhere else) to make it easy to get reactions to the post, but without the hassle of writing a whole comment.
 It makes it easier for the reader to interact with you.
 The buttons are configurable (how many, what text, position) and simply are counters to how often they were clicked.
+There is also a widget and a shortcode to show the top x posts with the most clicks for each button.

 The idea is inspired by a [blogger feature](http://bloggerindraft.blogspot.com/2008/08/new-feature-reactions.html) and since it's been my first addon, I borrowed the structure from [sociable](http://wordpress.org/extend/plugins/sociable/).